Employment Discrimination Lawyer

 At Schall & Barasch LLC, our firm has been among the leaders in New Jersey fighting to hold back the tide against these agreements.
 In the case of Dugan v.
 Best Buy, we were able to get the Appellate Division of the Superior Court of New Jersey to strike down Best Buy’s forced arbitration policy.

-Attorneys Richard Schall and Patricia Barasch have more than 50 years combined experience representing employees.
-We have seen every type of wrongful termination case.
+Attorney Patricia Barasch has more than 30 years experience representing employees.
+She has seen every type of wrongful termination case.
 This includes many complex employment discrimination cases.
-We enjoy the challenge of tackling the most complex legal issues.
-We take on the biggest corporations and stand up for the rights of our clients.
+She enjoys the challenge of tackling the most complex legal issues.
+She takes on the biggest corporations and stands up for the rights of her clients.

 Info Box